 Proof sketch.
-The proof is based on a family of decision trees shown in Figure 15 in the Appendix for the general case with N features $(F_1 \dots F_N)$ with each feature having values ranging from $1 \dots K$ .
+The proof is based on a family of decision trees shown in Figure 15 in the Appendix for the general case with N features $(F_1 \dots F_N)$ with each feature having values ranging from $1 \dots K$.
 To provide more intuition, Figure 3 shows a geometric representation for the special case with N = 3, and K = 4, where the highlighted cubes correspond to the leaves of the corresponding decision tree.

 The intuition behind the tree construction is as follows.
-First, the decision tree nodes has leaves for each value of a feature $F_j$ when all other features are at their maximum value K. This forces IIsy to use a distinct code word for each value of every feature.
+First, the decision tree nodes has leaves for each value of a feature F_j when all other features are at their maximum value K. This forces IIsy to use a distinct code word for each value of every feature.
 Next, the decision tree has leaf nodes which correspond to regions where some of the features can take multiple possible values.
 These nodes will require a large number of code word combinations with IIsy since it is forced to use a distinct code word for each feature value.
 For example, in Figure 3, IIsy requires K = 4 code words for each feature (owing to the decision tree nodes shown by the small cubes).
-While the inner cube $(A_2)$ which captures the region where all features are < K corresponds to a single decision tree node, it would requires $(K - 1)^3$ combinations with IIsy.
-Likewise, each of the regions $A{1,2}$ , $A{1,1}$ , and $B_1$ (where exactly one feature is K) correspond to single decision tree nodes but would each require $(K - 1)^2$ different code word combinations.
-Even if a default rule were used for the inner cube, $3 (K - 1)^2$ code word combinations must still be explicitly covered, which would require at least $3m^2$ TCAM entries where $m = \lceil \log(K - 1) \rceil$ .
-We defer the details of the proof for the general case to the Appendix §A.2 along with models for estimating the size of the feature and combination tables that must be provisioned for a TCAM implementation.
-Implications.
-Using equation (1), a complete tree of Depth 6 using 9 16-bit features requires over $10^8$ SRAM entries with IIsy.
-Using the analysis in Appendix §A.2. we can construct a tree with only 200 leaves that needs over $10^6$ TCAM entries
+While the inner cube (A_2) which captures the region where all features are < K corresponds to a single decision tree node, it would requires $(K-1)^3$ combinations with IIsy.
+Likewise, each of the regions $A{1,2}$, $A{1,1}$, and B_1 (where exactly one feature is K) correspond to single decision tree nodes but would each require $(K-1)^2$ different code word combinations.
+Even if a default rule were used for the inner cube, $3 (K-1)^2$ code word combinations must still be explicitly covered, which would require at least $3m^2$ TCAM entries where $m = \lceil \log(K-1) \rceil$.
+We defer the details of the proof for the general case to §A.2 along with models for estimating the size of the feature and combination tables that must be provisioned for a TCAM implementation.

-Figure 3: Visualizing the general decision tree for three features.
+Figure 3: Visualizing general decision tree with three features.